 The number of shares traded in the Micex gauge was 5.6 percent higher than the daily average of the past 30 days, data compiled by Bloomberg show.

 Oil rebounded from the lowest level in almost four months, adding 0.3 percent to $84.73 per barrel in New York.
 Russia receives about 50 percent of budget revenue from oil and gas sales.
 Standard & Poor’s GSCI Index of 24 commodities gained 0.1 percent to 629.61.
 The Russia Depositary Index fell 2.1 percent to 1,576.56.

 While Obama received at least 303 electoral votes to Republican Challenger Mitt Romney’s 206, Republicans kept a majority in the House of Representatives.
 Democrats retained control of the Senate.

-The Market Vectors Russia ETF (RSX), the largest dedicated Russian exchange-traded fund, fell 2.9 percent to $27.56 yesterday.
+The Market Vectors Russia ETF (RSX:US), the largest dedicated Russian exchange-traded fund, fell 2.9 percent to $27.56 yesterday.
 The RTS Volatility Index, which measures expected swings in futures, rose 13 percent to 30 points.

 Options traders demanded more protection against fluctuations in Russian stocks over the next six months.

 Implied volatility, the key gauge of options prices, for at-the-money contracts on the Market Vectors Russia exchange- traded fund due in six months rose to 29.94 yesterday, and was 26 percent above the level for those expiring in 30 days on Nov.
 2, the biggest gap since December 2010, data compiled by Bloomberg show.

 OAO Gazprom Neft rose 1.1 percent to 153.01 rubles, the biggest jump in a week.
 The amount of shares traded was equal to about half of the average three-month volume, according to Bloomberg data.